Marl, North Rhine-Westphalia

 Marl (/de/) is a town and a municipality in the district of Recklinghausen, in North Rhine-Westphalia, Germany.
-It is situated near the Wesel-Datteln Canal, approx. 10 km north-west of Recklinghausen.
+It is situated near the Wesel-Datteln Canal and is about 10 km north-west of Recklinghausen.
 It has about 90,000 people.

 Geography

 Location

 The town adjoins in the north to the woodlands of the Haard and the natural park Hohe Mark.
 The town forms the smooth transition between the industrial Ruhrgebiet and the rural Münsterland.
 The northern town border coincides nearly completely with the course of the river Lippe.

 Approximately 60% of the total town area are fields, woods, watercourses, parks and other green areas.

 Town area

 Marl has the following urban districts: